A Residence-Time Approach for Determining Position-Dependent Diffusivities from Biased Molecular Simulations: Results and Discussion

 We next examine how differences in the inferred PMF--diffusivity pairs affect the resulting permeability coefficients.
 Using the inhomogeneous solubility--diffusion model (Eq.~\ref{eq:isd}), we computed permeabilities for the POPC and SC membrane systems.
 The resulting values are summarized in Figure~\ref{fig:permeability}.

 A clear overall trend is that VACF-based permeability estimates are consistently the largest across all membrane systems considered.
 In contrast, the relative ordering of the RTA- and PACF-based permeabilities is system dependent and does not follow a universal trend.
 This behavior is expected, since the permeability is governed by the full ISD integrand, \(e^{\beta F(z)}/D(z)\), and thus by the combined contributions of both the diffusivity profile and the PMF.
-In the PACF- and VACF-based approaches, the PMFs are derived from the same set of umbrella-sampling (US) simulations.
-Direct comparisons of ABF- and US-derived PMFs are provided in Sections~S2.2 and S3.3.
+Throughout this work, permeabilities were computed using self-consistent PMF--diffusivity pairs: RTA-derived diffusivities were combined with the ABF-derived PMFs, whereas the VACF- and PACF-derived diffusivities were combined with the corresponding umbrella-sampling (US) PMFs from which they were originally determined.
+Direct comparisons of ABF- and US-derived PMFs are provided in Sections~S2.2 and~S3.3.

 For water permeation across POPC, the ordering $P_{\mathrm{VACF}} > P_{\mathrm{RTA}} > P_{\mathrm{PACF}}$ is observed.
 Because the ABF- and US-derived PMFs are very similar in this system, the difference between the RTA- and PACF-based permeabilities primarily reflects the larger membrane-interior diffusivity obtained from the RTA.
 Our PACF- and RTA-based permeabilities are also consistent with the value reported for the smaller POPC system in Ref.~\cite{VenableKramer2019}.